Nive, Queensland

+Geography

+The Landsborough Highway runs through from south (Augathella) to north (Yandarlo).

 History

 The locality takes its name from the Nive River.
-The river in turn was named by Sir Thomas Mitchell, the New South Wales Surveyor-General, on 13 September 1846, after the Nive River in south western France, where Lord Wellington engaged in the Battle of the Nive in the Peninsula War in 1813.
+The river in turn was named by Sir Thomas Mitchell, the New South Wales Surveyor-General, on 13 September 1846, after the Nive River in south-western France, where Lord Wellington engaged in the Battle of the Nive in the Peninsula War in 1813.

 Nive Downs was a huge sheep station that was broken up into home blocks and allocated to returned servicemen in a ballot after the 2nd world war.

 The Duttons sold Nive Downs in 1866 and awarded a breastplate to Paddy, King of Nive Downs for the service of his tribe.
 Paddy was likely a Wadjalang man.
-The breastplate is now in the National museum of Australia.
+The breastplate is now in the National Museum of Australia.

-Road infrastructure

-The Landsborough Highway runs through from south to north.